jaydenc3399/sep10-freedom-project/blog/entry05.md

     top: 50%
 }
 ```
-I editied the postion here and highlighted a diffrent color so that I could differentiate the difference between the two.
+I edited the position here and highlighted a different color so that I could differentiate the difference between the two.
 As the name suggests the after property just puts animations, code, or text after whatever text or code you have in the beginning.
-This time the BYE My Website porject was still here but the new text that I added was hello which went after the orignial text and since I changed dimensions it landed on the bottom.
+This time the BYE My Website project was still here but the new text that I added was hello which went after the original text and since I changed dimensions it landed on the bottom.

 ---